 Boris Johnson had been one of the most prominent politicians to decry the government’s support for Turkey’s application to join the EU.
 And yet today he supports the policy as Foreign Secretary.
 Apparently, Britain will “help Turkey in any way it can”.

 Boris Johnson says all sorts of things and often contradicts himself.
 Prior to the referendum, Johnson had been calling for Turkey to join the EU for over a decade.
 Then he joined the Leave Campaign.
 Turkey went from being a country we should embrace, to one we should keep at a safe distance.
 So in a way Johnson is simply reverting to his original position.
 Although it’s unclear whether he has a firm view one way or the other…

 There is a rationale behind Britain continuing to support Turkey’s accession.
 While Britain’s influence with the EU has been diminished since June 23, it can still recommend that Turkey be admitted to the club.

 True, its recommendation will not make EU leaders any more likely to fast-track Turkey’s application.
 But that needn’t matter because it’s the thought that counts.
 Britain’s continued support for Turkey’s accession means better relations with Turkey than if Britain were to withdraw that support.

 Of course, just because Britain has officially supported Turkey’s accession for years now doesn’t mean to say that Britain’s support was ever sincere.
-Britain could voice support for the principle of Turkish accession to foster better relations with Turkey safe in the knowledge that Turkey won’t join.
+Britain could voice support for the principle of Turkish accession to foster better relations with Turkey safe in the knowledge that Turkey would’t be admitted to the club.
 Turkey is a long way off meeting the EU’s entry requirements.
-Furthermore, there’s always a good chance that other EU members would veto Turkey’s admittance.
+Furthermore, there was always a good chance that other EU members would veto Turkey’s admittance.